adhywiranata/react-code-split-component/README.md

 [![Code Climate](https://codeclimate.com/github/adhywiranata/react-code-split-component/badges/gpa.svg)](https://codeclimate.com/github/adhywiranata/react-code-split-component)
 [![Coverage Status](https://coveralls.io/repos/github/adhywiranata/react-code-split-component/badge.svg?branch=master)](https://coveralls.io/github/adhywiranata/react-code-split-component?branch=master)

+Split bundle codes and load module and dependencies on demand.
+Time to say goodbye to monolithic bundle file! 👋

 ## Motivation 💪

-__Code Splitting?__
+### Code Splitting?__

-Split bundle codes and load module and dependencies on demand.
-Time to say goodbye to monolithic bundle file! 👋 👋
+__TL;DR__
+Code splitting allows us to split your code into various bundles (chunks) which we can then load on demand.

+### Where we need them?

+Code splitting helps us to only load codes and its specific dependencies when we're using routing or running several codes based on user events.
+Just load the specific page's dependencies asynchronously. __It helps you have a nice time to first paint when you're building PWApps!__

+For more information regarding code splitting, which is a term popularized by Webpack, visit the Webpack 2 documentation on [Code Splitting](https://webpack.js.org/guides/code-splitting-async/).

 ## Installation 👷
 **NPM**